korzhenevski/korzhenevski/README.md

 Launched production SPAs with Angular.js and MongoDB in the pre-MEAN era, making a strategic bet on JSON-native infrastructure while others clung to the LAMP stack.

 ### 2011–2012 — High-Concurrency Groundwork
 Built real-time platforms in Erlang and Ruby.
-Championed dev/prod parity with Vagrant—four years before Docker existed.
+Dev/prod parity with Vagrant: four years before Docker existed.

 ### 2008–2010 — APIs, CDNs & Schema Dynamics
 Developed a dynamic-schema API (a precursor to GraphQL) for a VoD platform and built a 10 Gbps video CDN, which was extreme scale for the time.